UbiState/ubicoin/src/test/README.md

 .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the litecoin-qt tests manually, launch `src/qt/test/test_litecoin-qt`
+To run the UbiWallet tests manually, launch `src/qt/test/test_UbiWallet`

-To add more litecoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more UbiWallet tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests